iobroker-community-adapters/ioBroker.comfoair/README.md

 CC Ease and adapter are running. comfoiar rs232mode is set to 'PCLogmode'.
 The adapter is 'listening' for basic values (temperatures, ventilation levels) and polling for others (errors, filter timer).
 Set an extended polling interval to reduce the risk of communication errors.
 You can control your ComfoAir with ioBroker and with the CC Ease unit.
 Before a command is sent (polling included) the rs232-mode is switched to PC Master.
 With every command sent, also a polling is done.
 Tests have shown errorless - running in parallel for a longer period of time.
 But: You run this mode on your own risk.

+### Parallel Mode in constant PC-logmode

+Some users made positive experiences with running the comfoair constantly in PC-Logmode.
+This mode has the same functionalities as the Adapter only mode but with a running CC Ease.
+But: You run this mode on your own risk.

 ## Using the adapter

 Values of your comfoair should be visible in the 'status' and the 'temperatures' channel.
 Please refres the obects - view after changing the connection mode.